 Our electrophysiologists implant all forms of cardiac devices, including implantable loop recorders, pacemakers, implantable cardioverter defibrillators, and cardiac resynchronization therapy devices.
 As recognized leaders in heart treatment, we introduced to the Colorado community technological advancements such as subcutaneous defibrillators, leadless pacemakers, and His bundle pacing.

 We work closely with our Radiology colleagues to offer magnetic resonance imaging in patients with cardiac devices that are FDA approved.
 We also offer imaging in patients with non-FDA approved cardiac devices under certain circumstances.

-Lead extraction.
 Rarely, components of the cardiac device system, such as pacing or defibrillator leads, can fail.
 Lead extraction may be indicated to address such failures.